-Technology for 21-century sciencedelivered by a comprehensive, open-source software stack
+Technology for 21st century sciencedelivered by a comprehensive, open-source software stack

 AI-powered knowledge integration

 ARIES is powered by cutting-edge integrated modeling technology in development since 2007, which can be accessed online.

 The technology and corresponding k.LAB software are not specific to ecosystem services (i.e., they can be applied to other integrated modeling problems) and will be documented for developers and users at our future sister site dedicated to general integrated modeling.